Ranjit Singh Boparan: Northern Foods

 Following a period of asset disposal, on 17 November 2010 Northern Foods announced it was merging with Irish ready-made meals supplier, Greencore.
 According to industry web site, just-food.com, the company's shares rose more than 20% that day.
 The new company was to be called Essenta, with headquarters in Ireland but listed on the London Stock Exchange.

 However, after building up a 25% share holdings, on 21 January 2011 Boparan announced a £341M bid to buy Northern Foods, which succeeded in gaining sufficient shareholder support to proceed.
 This resulted in the appointment of Boparan as the company's chairman in April 2011.
 On 13 May 2011 the company was delisted from the London Stock Exchange, and taken private under Boparan Holdings.

 FishWorks

 FishWorks is a seafood restaurant chain, originally started by Mitch Tonks.

 Harry Ramsden's

-In April 2006, Compass Group sold its specialist airports and railways division SSP for £1,822 million to EQT Partners of Sweden, including the Harry Ramsden's fish and chip shop chain.
+In April 2006, Compass Group sold its specialist airports and railways division SSP for £1,822 million to EQT AB of Sweden, including the Harry Ramsden's fish and chip shop chain.
 After attempting a turnaround under new MD Chris Sullivan in 2008, on 19 January 2010 SSP sold Harry Ramsden's to Boparan Ventures Ltd, the private investment vehicle of Boparan.
 BVL announced plans to open another 100 units in the next five years, and create 600 new jobs.